SphereII/DMTBridgeLoaderPlugin/README.md

 A BepInEx plugin to allow DMT-based mods to load

-- Copy BepInEx, doorstop_libs, run_bibepex, and winhttp.dll to the Game's root folder.
+- Copy BepInEx, doorstop_libs, run_bepinex, and winhttp.dll to the Game's root folder.

 For windows, run 7daystodie.exe

 For linux/mac, run   run_bepinex.sh

+For compiling, use Visual Studio 2017, and the sln in ProjectFiles.
+The generated plugin goes into BepInEx/plugins